acoppes/acoppes/site/_drafts/localization.markdown

 "general_ui_continue" = "Continuar"
 ```

 Long story short, the results were really good, the font seems to support pretty well Japanese, Chinese, Korean and Russian.
 From the UI side, I had to adjust some UI text elements pivots/anchors so the texts are centered properly and the size of the containers but in general it was relatively easy (although it might require still more work I didn't notice).
+I can say that the work I did on the UI some time ago to support the new font payed off now.

 After testing the game in other languages, maybe the only thing I might change are the ingame notifications which now look a bit too big considering the new font, maybe I change all notifications to be in HUD but I will wait to test it a bit more before deciding that.